I Solve Problems and build Web Apps

 Code Climate provides world leading code quality analysis solutions.

-I work on different parts of the product mostly focusing on analysis engines maintenance and CLI tools.
+I worked on different parts of the product mostly focusing on analysis engines maintenance and CLI tools.
+Most of the work is Open Source but I also worked on some internal tools and proprietary parts of the product.

 DVELP is a London-based web development shop.
 They have quite a few clients small and big with a broad range of requirements.

 I worked mostly on back-end.
-I did buisness analysis, requirements assesment and come up with solutions.
+I did business analysis, requirements assessment and come up with solutions.
 Architecture and implementation of business logic were among my responsibilities.
 I sometimes did front-end work as well.

 Smart Pension Ltd